In partnership with

 Café style shutters in the dining area of this modern kitchen

 This home in Norfolk knocked through a central wall to create a large kitchen/dining area.
 The dining area at the front of the house has used café style shutters.
 Café style shutters are often used on house fronts as they allow maximum light to enter the room, while keeping privacy from any passers by.
-These have been constructed with Poplar wood and finished in Alabaster paint to give a smooth modern finish.
+These have been constructed with smooth Hardwood.
 By concealing the pushrod the appearance is even more minimal, matching to the general theme of the room.
 Check out our Neutral paint colours exclusive to the California Collection.

-Lounge café style shutters finished in an off white paint.
+Lounge café style shutters finished in a soft white paint

-This victorian house in the suburbs of London has been completely redone using subtle shades and minimal rooms looking for a more modern appearance.
-The shutters here, bought from California Shutters, have had a custom colour matched by our paint experts.
-The yellow colour gives a very summery look to the room and helps to add a burst of colour to the otherwise greyscale lounge.
-Using central midrails in combination with 89mm slats the tall shutters have kept their traditional shutter look
+This Victorian house in the suburbs of London has been completely redone using subtle shades and minimal rooms looking for a more modern appearance.
+The shutters here, bought from California Shutters, have had a custom colour.
+The yellow colour gives a very summery look to the room and helps to add a burst of colour to the otherwise grey themed lounge.
+Inserting a central midrail in combination with 89mm slats means the tall shutters have kept their traditional shutter look.

-Poplar shutters in an arch, as seen from the outside.
+Hardwood shutters in an arch, as seen from the outside

-Luxurious dark stained elm shutters with 64mm slats
+Luxurious dark stained wood shutters with 64mm slats

-This seafront property in Worthing, East Sussex, has used dark stained shutters to contrast the otherwise bright look of the room.
+This seafront property in Worthing, East Sussex, has used dark stained Grained Ash shutters to contrast the otherwise bright look of the room.
 By doing this the focal point of the lounge becomes the shutters and any extras put in, in this case the cushions and rug.
 The tall windows are perfect for these outside mounted full height shutters, giving a large striking appearance.
-Also by using a central midrail the shutters have kept that desirable traditional feel that so many people in Britain seek for their period houses - it certainly keeps in suiting with the white painted flooring in this room.
+Also by using a central midrail the shutters have kept that desirable traditional feel that so many people in Britain seek for their period houses - it certainly suits the white painted flooring in this room.
 Request a free wood stain sample to find your perfect stain.

 Dark stained shutters with large slats covering an external door.

-Fitting with the wooden theme of this room, these dark stained shutters are perfectly suited.
-The installation is split into three separate frames as to match the irregular window shapes in this modern new build home.
-Additional to this the shutters ability to bifold allows them to easily be folded back and not protruding into the room too much.
+Fitting in with the wooden theme of this room, these dark stained shutters are perfectly suited.
+The installation is split into three separate frames so as to match the number of windows in this modern new build home.
+Additional to this the shutters' ability to bifold allows them to easily be folded back and not protrude into the room too much.
 Many people never fold back their shutters and simply tilt the slats, obviously when designing your shutter door installation this is something that must be thoroughly thought out.